VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

-\item \textbf{Iteration.} After the initial iteration of Evidence Selection and Verdict Generation, subsequent iterations depend on the latest verdict and a hyperparameter $q$, which specifies the maximum number of consecutive “Not Fully Supported” verdicts permitted: \begin{itemize} \item If the latest iteration resulted in a “Fully Supported” or “Inconclusive” verdict, VeriTrail identifies the source nodes of all nodes from which sentences were selected in the latest Evidence Selection step (instead of $\operatorname{src}(v^*)$ as in the initial iteration).
-If the latest iteration resulted in a “Not Fully Supported” verdict and $q$ has not been reached, VeriTrail identifies the source nodes of the nodes verified in the latest iteration.\footnote{When the latest verdict is “Not Fully Supported” and $q$ has not been reached, VeriTrail does not use the source nodes of the nodes from which evidence was selected as input for the next iteration, as it would have done following a “Fully Supported” or “Inconclusive” verdict.
-This is because (a) no evidence may have been selected, or (b) the selected evidence may have failed to include all relevant sentences, in which case continuing verification based solely on the selected evidence would propagate the error.} In both cases, VeriTrail continues Evidence Selection and Verdict Generation, using the identified nodes as input for Evidence Selection.\footnote{If any identified nodes have already been checked, they are excluded from Evidence Selection and Verdict Generation to avoid redundant processing – except root nodes, which are always retained for Verdict Generation.
-For example, recall the claim “\textit{John worked at Company A prior to Company B.}” Suppose that in the latest iteration, the claim was deemed “Fully Supported” based on an intermediate node stating that John worked at Company A and a root node stating that Company B was his last job.
-In the next iteration, we must check the source nodes of the intermediate node.
+Recall from \autoref{subsubsec:evidence_selection} that VeriTrail selects the source nodes of the terminal node, $\operatorname{src}(v^*)$, as input for the initial round of Evidence Selection.
+Once Evidence Selection and Verdict Generation based on $\operatorname{src}(v^*)$ are complete, VeriTrail selects a new set of nodes to use as input for the next round of Evidence Selection.
+For ease of reference, we call this set the “candidate nodes.”
+The candidate nodes are selected as follows: \begin{itemize} \item If the latest verdict was “Fully Supported” or “Inconclusive”: include the source nodes of all nodes from which sentences were selected during the latest round of Evidence Selection. \item If the latest verdict was “Not Fully Supported”: include the source nodes of all nodes verified in the latest iteration – not just those that yielded evidence.\footnote{In the “Not Fully Supported” case, the primary motivation for verifying the source nodes of all previously verified nodes, regardless of whether they yielded evidence, is to reduce the risk of false positives (i.e., incorrect “Not Fully Supported” verdicts).
+False positives can be caused by Evidence Selection failing to select evidence from nodes that support the claim.
+If only the source nodes of evidence-yielding nodes are considered for further verification, nodes overlooked by Evidence Selection will be excluded from future iterations, perpetuating the error.
+By including the source nodes of all previously verified nodes, VeriTrail increases the likelihood of recovering missed supporting evidence for the claim. } \item Include any root nodes from which evidence was selected in previous iterations.
+These nodes are not reprocessed during Evidence Selection but are used in Verdict Generation.\footnote{For example, recall the claim \textit{“Company X acquired two startups in 2020 as part of its expansion into healthcare.”} Suppose that in the latest iteration, the claim was deemed “Fully Supported” based on (1) an intermediate node stating that Company X acquired two startups in 2020, and (2) a root node stating that Company X’s acquisition strategy focused on healthcare expansion.
+In the next iteration, we need to verify the source nodes of the intermediate node.
 Assume the source nodes contain the same information as the intermediate node.
-If we exclude the already-checked root node from Verdict Generation, the information about John’s employment at Company B would be lost, and the claim would be incorrectly labeled “Not Fully Supported.”}
+If we exclude the already-verified root node from Verdict Generation, the information about healthcare expansion would be lost, and the claim would be incorrectly labeled “Not Fully Supported.”} \item To avoid redundant processing, exclude any candidate nodes that were verified in earlier iterations, except for the root nodes described above. \end{itemize}